What happens to blood glucose during cold plunge therapy?

 An epidemic of insulin resistance

-According to Dr. Benjamin Bikman in Why We Get Sick (2020) the leading causes of death from chronic illness all originate in a phenomenon call insulin resistance.
-Although the mechanisms of insulin resistance are complex, mitochondrial abnormalities are the primary culprit (e.g., Kim et al. 2008).
+According to Dr. Benjamin Bikman in Why We Get Sick (2020) every leading cause of death from chronic illness in the United States originates in a phenomenon call insulin resistance.
+Sometimes called pre-diabetes, insulin resistance is an enormous health problem costing more than a billion dollars a day in the United States.

+Eating more carbohydrates will cause blood glucose levels to spike, signaling islet cells in the pancreas to secrete more insulin.
 In this scenario, insulin receptors and islet cells are working against each other.
 The insulin receptors are shutting down to keep glucose away from the mitochondria, while the islet cells are producing more insulin to try and shove the glucose in.
 The result is a paradox of high blood glucose and high insulin.
+That is, hyperglycemia is typically accompanied by hyperinsulinemia.

-"Basically all chronic illness is associated with high insulin." - @Mangan150
+Basically all chronic illness is associated with high insulin. - @Mangan150

-Ice baths control blood sugars
+Ice baths controls blood glucose

-"Cold acclimation for 10 days has very marked positive effects on whole-body and skeletal muscle insulin sensitivity and thereby provide a new avenue to improve the metabolic health of patients with Type 2 diabetes." - Hanssen et al. (2015)
+Cold acclimation for 10 days has very marked positive effects on whole-body and skeletal muscle insulin sensitivity and thereby provide a new avenue to improve the metabolic health of patients with Type 2 diabetes. - Hanssen et al. (2015)

-She reports that her blood glucose started at a healthy, normal 95 mg/dL when she first stepped into the icey water, and then spiked up to 136 mg/dL right away, before coming back down to the same level it was before she got cold.
+To better document the metabolic benefits of cold plunge therapy, biohackers have started using continuous blood glucose monitors (CGM) to measure the effects of the ice bath in real time.
+For example, Kristin Wietzel sent me a screenshot of her blood glucose data during a six minute plunge in 40F water.
+She reported that her blood glucose started at a healthy, normal 95 mg/dL when she first stepped into the icey water, and then spiked up to 136 mg/dL right away, before coming back down to the same level it was before she got cold.

-Notice that his blood glucose levels are in poor control prior to his ice bath, peaking at 252 mg/dL in the morning, and hovering just above 200 mg/dL right up until he achieves whole body cold water immersion.
+Wade's CGM results are typical of someone in the advanced stages of insulin resistance, and consequently at elevated risk of cardio-vascular disease, cancer, Alzheimer's, and other life-threatening illnesses.
+Notice that his blood glucose levels are in poor control prior to his ice bath, peaking at 252 mg/dL in the morning, and hovering just above 200 mg/dL right up until he submerges in the ice bath.

 Wade's levels drop because he already has elevated blood sugars at the time of his sympathetic activation.
 His liver doesn't need to release glycogen.